theotchlx/do-terraform-tp-aws/5-modules-EC2-IAM/README.md

 Navigate to the "5-modules-EC2-IAM" directory using `cd 5-modules-EC2-IAM` and run `terraform init` followed by `terraform apply`.
 Type `yes` and press enter.
 This will provision the infrastructure.
+You can use a `terraform.tfvars` file to pass values to your variables.

 ---